EnverX-Inc/enverx-be-developer-assignment/README.md

 - Node.js
 - MongoDB server or Docker and Docker compose

-## Method 1 Clone the repository and install dependencies
+## Clone the repository and install dependencies

 ```
 //on local